 Refutation of Private Ownership of Land: An Islamic Perspective

-Federal Urdu University for Arts, Science & Techonology, Karachi, Pakistan
+Federal Urdu University of Arts, Science & Technology

 N. R. Khan